1. DISEASE/DISORDER:

 Etiology

-Though the etiology of lumbar spondylosis remains unclear, many have characterized it as an osteoarthritis of the spine.
-It is likely the result of cumulative stress combined with repetitive microtrauma, leading to an imbalance in the synthesis and degeneration of the cartilage, and, combined with increased stress placed on the bones and ligaments, leads to osteophyte creation and calcification, respectively.1,3
+Though the etiology of lumbar spondylosis remains unclear, many have characterized it as osteoarthritis of the spine.
+It is thought to result from cumulative stresses combined with repetitive microtrauma, leading to an imbalance between the synthesis and degeneration of cartilage.
+When combined with increased stresses placed on the vertebrae and ligaments, osteophytes and calcifications occur, respectively.1,3

 Epidemiology including risk factors and primary prevention

-The prevalence of radiographic spondylosis increases with age4,5.
-It is present only in a small percentage of the population in the first few decades of life, but is common by the age of 65.
-In those with LBP, the prevalence ranges from 7% to 75%, depending on the diagnostic criteria (6).
-Despite its frequency in patients with LBP, there is no validated correlation between radiographic presence of LS and presence of LBP.
+The prevalence of radiographic spondylosis increases with age.4,5 It is present only in a small percentage of the population in the first few decades of life but is relatively common by the age of 65.
+In those with LBP, the prevalence ranges from 7% to 75%, depending on the diagnostic criteria.6 Despite its frequency in patients with LBP, there is no validated correlation between the radiographic findings of lumbar spondylosis and presence of LBP.
+In the United States, approximately 80% of individuals older than 40 years old were found to have lumbar spondylosis, contrasted to3% of individuals aged 20-29 years.5 Recent studies have shown a positive correlation with the CC genotype of the transforming factor B1 gene and postmenopausal women.31

-Age is the greatest risk factor, but other possibilities include, disc dessication, previous injury, joint overload from malalignment and/or abnormal z-joint orientation, and genetic predisposition.2 Studies evaluating the role of BMI, level of activity and gender on incidence and severity of LS do not show a clear correlation.5,7
+Age is the greatest risk factor for lumbar spondylosis, but other risk factors including disc desiccation, previous injury, joint overload from malalignment and/or abnormal z-joint orientation, as well as genetic predisposition have been identified.2 Studies evaluating the role of body mass index, level of activity and gender on the incidence and severity of lumbar spondylosis do not show a clear correlation.5,7

 Patho-anatomy/physiology

-Some investigators believe that LS is due to a “degenerative cascade.” that is initiated by intervertebral disc desiccation.8 Annulus and nucleus collagen cross-linking and inability to hold water results in stiffening of the cartilage and capsular structures, leading to an altered range of motion which restricts Z joint mobility.
-In the lumbar spine, the z-joints have a posterolateral orientation to resist axial rotation and translation, resulting in increased reactive osseous changes with earlier and more advanced degenerative changes in these regions.
-This is particularly true in the anteromedial portion of the joints and most frequently at the L4/L5 and L5/S1 levels, likely because of their proximity to a fused sacrum.
-1,3
+Some investigators believe that lumbar spondylosis is due to a “degenerative cascade” that is initiated by intervertebral disc desiccation.8 The degenerative changes which characterize lumbar spondylosis are thought to be due to cumulative stresses on the annular ligaments which then form (i.e., marginal osteophytes).29 Failure of annulus and nucleus collagen cross-linking and the discs’ inability to retain water results in stiffening of the cartilaginous and capsular structures, further restricting z-joint mobility causing earlier and more advanced degenerative changes.
+This is particularly true at the L4/L5 and L5/S1 levels likely because of their proximity to the fused sacral segments.1,3

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-Although variable, most of patients experience a benign clinical course.
+Although variable, most patients experience a benign clinical course.
 Studies have shown the following:

 Thus, progression is variable and unpredictable, and therefore difficult to study, but seems to be most closely linked to aging.